Course overview and modules

-Aston is the presently the only provider in the UK giving students the opportunity to top up their existing qualification in the subject and converting it into a fully approved master’s qualification.
+Aston is presently the only provider in the UK giving students the opportunity to top up their existing qualification in the subject and convert it into a fully approved master’s qualification.

-This course is a part-time, online course, giving you the flexibility of accessing supplementary learning through group tutorials and seminars either face to face or online (based on your preference) through a unique collaboration with Cambridge Academic of Dental Implantology (CAoDI).
-Bringing together key strengths through combination of research expertise held by Aston and subject specialism via CAoDI.
+This course is a part-time, online course, giving you the flexibility of accessing supplementary learning through group tutorials and seminars either face-to-face or online (based on your preference) through a unique collaboration with Cambridge Academic of Dental Implantology (CAoDI).
+Bringing together key strengths through a combination of research expertise held by Aston and subject specialism via CAoDI.
 You will be able to fit your studies around your work and personal commitments.
 Your study, your way.

 Research Project – 60 credits